Class 3 Image: AI generated

 git add .

-git commit -m "todo add feature complete"
+git commit -m "Task add feature complete"

-“Revert” — Restore previous state
+“Revert” — Restore the previous state

 "Revert to the last commit"